-“Being a mother is so much more than 9 months of pregnancy, going through labor, giving birth, and providing for your child.
-Being a mother is a mental and emotional state in which you wake up 15 times each night, 5 times to check whether they’re properly tucked in, 5 times to check whether they have fever (or breathing), and the other 5 times to fulfill every strangely inconceivable demand they have!
+Being a mother is a mental and emotional state in which you wake up 15 times each night, 5 times to check whether they’re correctly tucked in, 5 times to check whether they have a fever (or breathing).
+The other 5 times to fulfill every strangely inconceivable demand they have!

 Raising a teenager is a complex balance between discipline and allowing freedom.
 It’s like holding a watermelon seed between the thumb and pointer finger.
-Press it too tightly, it would shoot up and you would lose it.
-If you don’t hold it firm enough, it would fall and you would lose it just the same.
+Press it too tightly, it would shoot up, and you would lose it.
+If you don’t hold it firm enough, it will fall, and you would lose it just the same.
 How to find that balance…I don’t know.
-I still worry if I am raising him the right way…”
+I still worry if I am raising him the right way…

-Crystal, a mother of an 18-year old daughter:
+Crystal, a mother of an 18-year-old daughter.

-“You may not need to wake up every night just to check on whether they are tucked-in properly, or if they have fever.
+You may not need to wake up every night just to check on whether they are tucked-in correctly or if they have a fever.
 But I can tell you that you will experience an ongoing dilemma about their future, their personal choices, the path they will pursue in life, the people they will trust with their heart….
-It is such a difficult process of “letting go” of worries, which a mother may never learn at all.
-This never ending worry will definitely leave you with sleepless nights and restless days… And no matter what you do, the feeling of angst whether you’ve been a good parent or not, never really goes away…”